 * OPEC may ask Libya, Nigeria to cap output

-* Libya ready for talks but many factors at stake
+* Libya says ready for dialog but many factors at stake

 * U.S. adds rigs in 24 out of last 25 weeks

-* Crude prices down 17 percent this year (Adds quotes, updates prices, adds context, changes dateline from LONDON, changes byline)
+* Crude prices down 17 percent this year (Updates prices)

 "The market is in trouble and looks very vulnerable to lower numbers," PVM brokerage said in a note.

-The Organization of the Petroleum Exporting Countries agreed with some non-OPEC members to curtail production until March 2018, but the move has failed to eliminate a global glut of crude.
+The Organization of the Petroleum Exporting Countries has agreed with some non-OPEC members to curtail production until March 2018 but the move has failed to eliminate a global glut of crude.

-Several key OPEC ministers will meet non-OPEC country Russia on July 24 in St Petersburg, Russia, to discuss oil markets.
+Several key OPEC ministers will meet non-OPEC Russia on July 24 in St Petersburg, Russia, to discuss the situation in oil markets.

 Kuwait said on Sunday that Nigeria and Libya had been invited to the meeting and their production could be capped earlier than November, when OPEC is scheduled to hold formal talks, according to Bloomberg.

-Libya said on Monday it was ready for talks but added that its political, economic and humanitarian situation should be taken into account in talks on caps.
+Libya said on Monday it was ready for dialog but added that its political, economic and humanitarian situation should be taken into account in talks on caps.

-Brent crude prices are 17 percent below their 2017 opening level despite strong compliance by OPEC with the production-cutting accord.
+Brent prices are 17 percent below their 2017 opening despite strong compliance by OPEC with the production-cutting accord.

-Meanwhile, BNP Paribas joined a growing list of investment banks and analysts that have cut their crude oil price forecasts for the coming year.
+BNP Paribas joined the growing list of investment banks and analysts that have cut their crude oil price forecasts for the coming year.

 "The simple truth is that OPEC and Russia have to contend with the fact is that there is output growth elsewhere diluting their efforts at reducing supply," the bank said in a note.